 Another view of the south side is seen below.
 The excavators found a 10th-9th C ironsmith workhouse, one of the earliest ever found in this region, with locally casted arrowheads and other military iron casts.

-On the southeast side of Tel Beth Shemesh are the ruins of a 5th C AD Byzantine monastery.
+On the southeast side of Tel Beth Shemesh are the ruins of a 5th century AD Byzantine monastery.
+This aerial view shows the traces of its ruins.

 Another view of these ruins: